Kurento/kurento/source/glossary.rst

         A :term:`Java EE` Application container that hosts the server side :term:`signalling plane` of Kurento applications.
 Currently
         Kurento support the use of `JBoss 7 <http://www.jboss.org/jbossas>`__

+    KMC
+    Kurento Media Connector
+        Proxy that allows to clients connect to KMS through :term:`WebSocket`.

     KMF
     Kurento Media Framework